Mahindra Racing: As a team (2011–2014)

-In 2012, Mahindra Racing participated in the newly formed Moto3 (250cc four-stroke) class which replaced the 125cc class.
-On 5 November 2011, Anand Mahindra then Vice Chairman & Managing Director of Mahindra & Mahindra, unveiled the MGP3O, the team's Moto3 Motorcycle.
-The MGP3O, liveried in red and white, featured a tubular steel frame and an aluminium swing arm.
-It weighed 83 kg and had a Mahindra-homologated 250cc, single-cylinder, four stroke liquid-cooled DOHC engine developed by Mahindra's Engines Engineering and Oral Engineering.
-The motorcycle was developed by Mahindra's Engines Engineering and Oral Engineering together.
+In 2012, Mahindra Racing participated in the newly formed Moto3 class (250cc four-stroke) which replaced the 125cc class.
+The team utilized the Mahindra MGP3O motorcycle developed and built by Engines Engineering from the 2012 season.
 Danny Webb and Marcel Schrötter raced for the team in the first eight rounds of the Moto3 World Championship.
 The team scored its first Moto3 points at Le Mans on 20 May 2012, when Schrötter finished on a strong 12th position.
 Before the ninth round, at the Mugello Circuit, Schrötter and Team Mahindra parted ways.
 Riccardo Moretti, who had until then been racing for Mahindra in the CIV, stepped in for Schrötter.
 The first year of the new Moto3 four-stroke class proved challenging, and prompted the team into a change of direction.
-In August 2012, Mahindra partnered with Suter Racing Technology to develop an all-new MGP3O, their Moto3 bike for the 2013 season.
-And, in November of the same year, they announced that riders Efrén Vázquez and Miguel Oliveira would be racing for the team in the 2013 season.
+In August 2012, Mahindra Racing announced a partnership with Suter Racing Technology to build an all-new MG3PO.
+The team also announced that it would move its base from Italy to Switzerland.
+In November of the same year, they announced that riders Efrén Vázquez and Miguel Oliveira would be racing for the team in the 2013 season.

-The team achieved a double Top-10 finish in the 2013 Moto3 season opener at Qatar.
+The MG3PO for the 2013 season was built over a period of four months at the team base in Turbenthal, Switzerland, and debuted at the 2013 Moto3 season opener at Qatar, where the team achieved a double Top-10 finish.
 This result was followed by Oliveira's 5th-place finish at the Circuit of the Americas, Team Mahindra's best performance at that point.
 Mahindra Racing made history in the 2013 Malaysian Grand Prix taking the first-ever podium for an Indian constructor in the MotoGP World Championship Series.
 In the same season, the MGP3O recorded top-five finishes in 10 of the 17 rounds, a pole position, three circuit lap records, and third position in the Constructors’ Championship.
 At the end of 2013, Vázquez confirmed that he would no longer be riding with Mahindra Racing in the 2014 season, and was replaced by Arthur Sissis.

 The 2014 season saw some success for Mahindra, with their MGP3O recording three podiums – including a best-ever second-place finish by their customer team, Ambrogio Racing's rider Brad Binder at the German Grand Prix.
 The first podium of the season was secured by Mahindra Racing rider Miguel Oliveira at the Assen circuit in the Dutch TT.
 For the entire season, the team riders Oliveira and Andrea Migno regularly challenged at the front of the tight Moto3 pack.
 The MGP3O recorded six Top-4 finishes in the entire season, as Mahindra finished third overall in the Moto3 Constructors' rankings at the end of the 2014 season.